 Inmate Visitation Information:

 Visitation will be offered Monday-Sunday between the hours of 9:00 AM to 11:00 AM and Tuesday, Thursday, Saturday, Sunday 7: 00 PM to 9:00 PM.
-We will no longer be having visitation Mon.
-Wed. or Fri. evenings.
+Please arrive 20 minutes before to be guaranteed a visit.

 Each inmate is allowed one 20 minute visit daily.
 Visitation will be terminated automatically at the end of allotted time.
 You will be given a notice that the visit is about to end.

 You will be required to sign into the visitation log and show a photo ID to the Officer at each visit.

 Any inappropriate Conduct or Action will not be tolerated and may result in your loss of further visitation privileges at this facility.